 The Bottom Line

 Pictures-like views, the wild Haka dance, surrounded by lovely sheep, open and friendly local people, and hilarious habits you should experience at least once in your life – that’s what the fantastic Land of New Zealand has to offer.
 It’s a country with a beautiful history, culture, and spirit that will absorb you as soon as you arrive.
 We hope that our brief guide gave you enough inspiration to visit this beautiful island.
+When you finally arrive in your campervan or motorhome (which is a famous outdoor activity here, by the way), you’ll blend in perfectly like a local.
 So, what are you waiting for?
 Rattle ya dags!